 The village is set against the stunning back drop of mountains with the river Orb running close to its edge.
 The characterful old houses of the village seem to tumble down towards the river, and the whole place is surrounded by vineyards.
 The 10th century Cathar tower, recently restored, stands like a sentinel above the village.
 The setting is wonderful and you can literally while away your days on the nearby river beach, visiting the local vineyards, eating in the very good local restaurants (all within a short walking distance), canoeing/kayaking, and walking.
 This is one of the most perfect locations for a family holiday and for children of all ages.

 The house is perfect for two or even three families.
-It was lovingly restored last year, and has 6 bedrooms (2 with terraces overlooking the river), 6 bathrooms, an indoor swimming pool with optional integral jacuzzi jets and exercise swimming current feature.
+It has 6 bedrooms (2 with terraces overlooking the river), 6 bathrooms, an indoor swimming pool with optional integral jacuzzi jets and exercise swimming current feature.
 Two further independent showers and an independent wc in the lower ground floor area next to the pool as well as a sauna and a changing room.
 There is also air-conditioning in the upstairs sitting room and fans in all the rooms.

 Stunning 6 bedroom holiday rental in Roquebrun, South of France.